A Guide To The Different Types Of Counselors

 Whether you are living with a mental illness or experiencing issues navigating life, a professional mental health counselor may help you.

 Marriage and family therapists focus on relationship, marital, and family conflicts related to mental health.
-They often work with couples, parents, children, siblings, and other families to address family dynamics and tackle interpersonal issues, such as divorce, communication, and parenting.
+They often work with married couples, parents, children, siblings, and other families to address family dynamics and tackle interpersonal issues, such as divorce, communication, and parenting.
 The training of a marriage and family therapist is similar to other mental health professionals, requiring a master's level education in mental health and clinical supervision hours, followed by a clinical exam.

 A family orientation and rigorous training requirements make LMFTs uniquely qualified to provide mental health services to these groups.
 LMFTs are trained in various modes of therapy to prepare them for this work.
 The training of LMFTs includes live supervision by experienced LMFTs.